 5 facts about abortion

-1More than six-in-ten (63%) U.S. adults say they would not like to see the Supreme Court completely overturn Roe v.
+1More than six-in-ten (63%) U.S. adults surveyed in 2013 said they would not like to see the Supreme Court completely overturn Roe v.
 Wade, while about three-in-ten (29%) want to see the ruling overturned.
-These figures have remained relatively stable for more than 20 years.
+When asked directly about the legality of abortion, 51% of U.S. adults say it should be legal in all or most cases, compared to 43% who say it should be illegal all or most of the time.
+In both cases, these figures have remained relatively stable for more than 20 years.

 2There is a growing regional divide in opinions about abortion.
 Three-quarters of New Englanders (75%) say that abortion should be legal in all or most cases, while four-in-ten residents (40%) of South Central states (Alabama, Arkansas, Kentucky, Louisiana, Mississippi, Oklahoma, Tennessee and Texas) say the same.
 Many states have enacted new abortion restrictions in recent years, and challenges to several of those laws are making their way through the courts.

 3Roughly six-in-ten Americans (62%) know that Roe v.
 Wade was a decision about abortion, but among adults under 30 years old, only 44% know.
 Younger adults also are less likely to view abortion as an important issue: 62% of Americans ages 18-29 say it is “not that important” compared with other issues, while 53% of adults overall say this.